 - IgA deposits against TG2 in the small bowel and at extraintestinal sites

-You can read more about testing for gluten intolerance in my gluten intolerance test article.
+You can read more about testing for gluten intolerance in my gluten intolerance test lesson.

 Gluten Ataxia and Celiac Disease

 Gluten ataxia is essentially a sister of celiac disease.
 Celiac disease is an autoimmune disorder that impacts the intestines, specifically the villi or microvilli.
-When an individual who is predisposed ingests gluten, the autoimmune reaction occurs and causes swelling to the lining of the intestines.
-Over time this swelling damages the intestines, causing villous atrophy, and makes it difficult for the small intestine to absorb any nutrients.
+When an individual who is predisposed ingests gluten, an autoimmune reaction occurs and causes damage and swelling to the lining of the small intestine.
+Over time this causes villous atrophy and makes it difficult for the small intestine to absorb nutrients.
 With individuals suffering from gluten ataxia, the cause of the problem is the same: gluten.
-The difference is that the cerebellum is impacted instead of, or in addition to, the intestines.
-Both of these differ from a wheat allergy where symptoms would instead be of the histamine reaction variety: sneezing, hives, lip or face swelling.
+The difference is that the cerebellum is impacted instead of — or in addition to — the intestines.
+Both of these differ from a wheat allergy where symptoms would most often be more immediate type 1 hypersensitivity symptoms, such as sneezing, hives, itchiness (including itchiness in the throat or on the tongute) and lip or face swelling.

-Gluten is found in the following grassy grains: wheat, rye, barley, spelt, and kamut, and may also be found in oats processed alongside gluten-containing grains (which is common in the United States).
+Gluten is found in the following grassy grains: wheat, rye, barley, spelt, and kamut.
+It may also be found in oats processed alongside gluten-containing grains (which is common in the United States).

 Celiac Disease Symptoms